Anthony J. Maglione

 Sign up to receive updates.

-Conductor/Composer/Producer Anthony J. Maglione is a graduate of Westminster Choir College of Rider University, East Carolina University, and the University of California, Los Angeles.
-He is the Director of Choral Studies and holds the Robert H. McKee Chair of Music at William Jewell College.
-Under his direction, the Concert Choir was twi
+Conductor/Composer/Producer Anthony J. Maglione is the Director of Choral Studies at William Jewell College in Liberty, Missouri where he holds the Robert H. McKee Chair of Music.
+Maglione is a graduate of Westminster Choir College of Rider University, East Carolina University, and the University of California, Los Angeles.
+Under his di

-An active composer, Anthony’s choral works are growing in popularity and are published on GIA’s “Evoking Sound” choral series.
-In the last several years his music has appeared at state and national-level conventions, on TV, in video games, and has been recorded on Gothic Records, Albany Records, and Centaur Records.
-In 2016, he was awarded the 2016-2017 William Jewell College Spencer Family Sabbatical, a year-long fully funded sabbatical in order to compose two new large-scale works for choir, soloists and chamber orchestra.
-Anthony's cantata "The Wedding of Solomon" premiered at the 2018 American Guild of Organists National Convention.
-In 2019, his work "On Life" was premiered by the Miami University Men's Glee Club at the National ACDA Conference.
-In early 2020, Verdigris Ensemble premiered his extended dramatic work "Dust Bowl" as part of the AT&T Performing Arts Center's Elevator Project in Dallas, TX.
-It was recently revised and performed again through a grant from the National Endowment of the Arts and several other organizations at the Wyly Theatre in Dallas.
-He is currently slated for several more premieres throughout the United States during the remainder of 2024.
+An active composer, Maglione’s choral works are growing in popularity and are published on James Jordan’s “Evoking Sound” choral series through GIA Publications as well as “The Amanda Quist Signature Choral Series” on Gentry Publications.
+His music has appeared at state-, regional-, and national-level conventions, on TV, in video games, and has been recorded on Albany Records, Centaur Records, GIA Choral Works, and Gothic Records.
+In 2016, he was awarded the William Jewell College Spencer Family Sabbatical, a year-long fully funded sabbatical to compose a large-scale cantata, “The Wedding of Solomon,” which premiered at the 2018 American Guild of Organists National Convention.
+The Miami University Men’s Glee Club premiered Maglione’s “On Life” the at the 2019 National ACDA Conference.
+In early 2020, Verdigris Ensemble premiered his extended dramatic work “Dust Bowl” as part of the AT&T Performing Arts Center’s Elevator Project in Dallas, Texas.
+“Dust Bowl” was recently revised and performed again at the Wyly Theatre in Dallas through a grant from the National Endowment of the Arts and several other organizations.
+Maglione is currently serving as Composer-In-Residence with Te Deum, a professional choir based in Kansas City and looks forward to additional premieres in 2025.

-As a producer, Anthony lends his ears to recording projects around the country and recently received national attention through his production work with Sam Brukhman and Veridigris Ensemble on "Betty's Notebook" by Nicholas Reeves.
-This ground-breaking programmable art music is the first of its kind and also the first to be sold on the blockchain.
+As a producer, Maglione lends his ears to recording projects around the country and recently received national attention through his production work with Sam Brukhman and Verdigris Ensemble on “Betty’s Notebook” by composer Nicholas Reeves.
+This ground-breaking programmable art music is the first of its kind and the first to be sold usingblockchain technology.

-As a tenor, Anthony has appeared with Artefact Ensemble, Kansas City Baroque Consortium, Kantorei KC, Sunflower Baroque, Spire Chamber Ensemble.
-He currently performs and records with The Same Stream, the GRAMMY-nominated St. Tikhon Choir, and made his debut with Portland-based Capella Romana on the 2021-2022 season.
+As a tenor, Maglione has appeared with Artefact Ensemble, Kansas City Baroque Consortium, Kantorei KC, The Same Stream, The St. Tikhon Choir, Sunflower Baroque, Spire Chamber Ensemble, and made his debut with Portland-based Capella Romana on the 2021–2022 season.

-A sought after clinician, Anthony teaches workshops regularly and has conducted All-State and honor choirs in California, Kansas, Mississippi, Missouri, New Mexico, New Jersey, New York, and Pennsylvania.
+A sought-after clinician and frequent guest conductor, Maglione regularly teaches workshops and has conducted All-State and honor choirs in California, Kansas, Mississippi, Missouri, New Mexico, New Jersey, New York, and Pennsylvania.

 For Anthony's works published on James Jordan's "Evoking Sound" choral series, please click below.